Weble/JoomlaQueues/README.md

 [https://github.com/Weble/JoomlaCommands](https://github.com/Weble/JoomlaCommands)
 After that you can write messages and handlers to dispatched and run through a queue.

-This extension also requires FOF3 to be installed (any Akeeba extension installs it by default, so grab an Akeeba Backup Free and install it first) and php 7.2.5+ due to its Symfony's dependencies.
+This also requires php 7.2.5+ due to its Symfony's dependencies.
 It's tested on php 7.3 / 7.4.

 ## Installation